mainlp/mainlp.github.io/_pages/jobs.md

 - For ELLIS 2025 with MaiNLP as primary host, please also send your application to MCML.

-Open until filled (currently no position):
+Open until filled (currently no position but inquiries are welcome):

 We are always interested in hearing from interested candidates.